CanDIG/go-model-service/variant-service/docs/error_codes.md

 The code descriptions provided here are not intended to replace the error messages returned alongside them, but rather to facilitate automation of error handling and/or logging on the client side.
 Therefore they may be either identical to or more descriptive than the messages returned in error payloads.

+## 400--- Codes

+##### 405001

+Attempted to modify an existing record with POST (record creation), which should only be done with PUT (record modification).

+When posting a new record, be sure not to provide a record ID in the POST request.
+The ID is generated internally and is read-only.

 ## 500--- Codes

 ##### 500000